mainmatter/mainmatter.com/_posts/2020-06-02-how-to-improve-the-accessibility-of-your-app.md

 />
 ```

-Ideally this should match the visual label, to avoid any possible confusion.
+Ideally, this should match the visual label to avoid any possible confusion.

 ### Labels and placeholders that make sense